 And following a Mediterranean diet is relatively simple and inexpensive compared to other ways of eating.
 This is a big benefit because it makes this lifestyle easier to stick to in the long term.

 Since both are largely based on eating plant-based foods, it’s a natural fit to combine a vegan diet with a Mediterranean diet.
-And I think you'll find it's a delicious way to eat and live.
+Some people call this a "greener" Mediterranean diet since it may provide health benefits and is better for the environment.

 Diet versus lifestyle